Avocados, avocado oil and cellulite: facts and myths

 Finally, high quality, extra virgin olive oil (the only olive oil worth consuming) has a very high content of polyphenols (especially olive varieties such as koroneiki, cornicabra, picual and hojiblanca), which avocado doesn’t.

-So, in summary, I would say that both avocados and olive oil are good as long as they replace unhealthy foods (muffins, biscuits, butter, trans fats, fatty cheese, horrible fried bacon on toast etc).
+So, in summary, I would say that both avocados and olive oil are good as long as they replace unhealthy foods (muffins, biscuits, butter, trans fats, fatty cheese, crisps, horrible fried bacon on toast etc).

 And both they can be “bad” if consumed in high quantities and without exercise, walking or other daily movement to burn off the excess calories.

-Of course, there is also the environmental dimension: avocados are typically flown from thousands of miles away (at least in Europe) while olive oil is more compact and is flown from places within Europe.
+Then there is also the environmental dimension: avocados are typically flown from thousands of miles away (at least in Europe) while olive oil is more compact and is flown from places within Europe.
 Of course, if you live in South Africa or other avocado producing countries, things may be different.

 What about avocado oil vs olive oil?